esp-rs/book/src/tooling/debugging/vscode-debugging.md

 If your ESP32-C3's revision is lesser than 3, follow these instructions, if you have revision 3 you can jump to the [**Set up VSCode**](#set-up-vscode-1) step.

-ESP32-C3 **revision 1** and **revision 2** don't have a built-in JTAG interface so, you have to connect an external JTAG adapter to the ESP32-C3 board, for example, [ESP-Prog](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html) can be used.
+ESP32-C3 **revision 1** and **revision 2** don't have a built-in JTAG interface, so you have to connect an external JTAG adapter to the ESP32-C3 board, for example, [ESP-Prog](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html) can be used.

 | ESP32-C3 Pin | JTAG Signal |
 | :----------: | :---------: |